Mon-Fri 7:00-15:00

 In practice, it is difficult to distinguish between chronic fatigue syndrome and "ordinary" Qi depletion.
 The boundary is ambiguous.
 Qi energy is depleted by prolonged overwork, prolonged emotional stress, poor diet, poor eating habits, use of chemical drugs (typically overuse of antibiotics), etc. In addition to Qi energy, other important substances of the body (in the words of Chinese medicine) such as blood, Jing essence in the kidneys, yin or yang energy can also be depleted.

-Often chronic fatigue syndrome is not only manifested as a normal exhaustion of the body, but is often the result of a so-called hidden pathogen.
+Often chronic fatigue syndrome does not manifest itself only as a normal exhaustion of the body, but is often the result of a so-called hidden pathogen.
 This concept describes the human immune system as an onion composed of many layers that protect the internal organs.
 Pathogens usually aim to penetrate these defensive layers and reach the interior of the organism, where they settle and draw energy from it.

 This only happens if we are weakened, if we have weak immunity.
 In most cases, the external pathogen is stopped right in the outer layers.
 If we are weakened, it has a good chance of getting into the deeper layers, or even into our interior.
 There, it is no longer in great danger.
 "It sits and waits for our body to weaken again.
 That's when it wakes up and starts claiming its energy.
 And that brings with it all sorts of unusual symptoms.
 The typical and most common symptom is fatigue.
 At first, it occurs only occasionally.
 In more serious conditions, it's permanent fatigue.